Independence Day 2023: Noida Traffic Police Announce Traffic Diversions, Check Routes To Avoid

 Vehicles entering Delhi from Chilla Red Light border will be able to take a U-turn from Chilla Red Light and go towards their destination via Noida-Greater Noida Expressway and Eastern Peripheral Expressway

-New Delhi: Noida police on Friday issued a traffic diversion advisory for heavy, medium, and light vehicles going towards Delhi in view of the Independence Day rehearsals and Independence Day celebrations in the National Capital.
+Independence Day 2023: Noida police on Friday issued a traffic diversion advisory for heavy, medium, and light vehicles going towards Delhi in view of the Independence Day rehearsals and Independence Day celebrations in the National Capital.
+“The entry of goods vehicles, including heavy, medium, and light vehicles, going towards Delhi from Gautam Budh Nagar district will be restricted for security reasons,” the advisory reads.
 According to the advisory, the diversions will be in effect from Saturday to Sunday and from Monday to Tuesday.
-“The entry of goods vehicles, including heavy, medium, and light vehicles, going towards Delhi from Gautam Budh Nagar district will be restricted for security reasons,” the advisory reads.

 Trending Now